insano10/puzzlers/README.md

   1. Red Black Trees
 * Big Data
   1. Count the number of times a word occurs in a file using map reduce
+  1. Calculate the powerset of an arbitrarily large set using map reduce

 ## Puzzles